 Change is Possible

-Even though signs from Spirit had gone unnoticed throughout my life, in hindsight, I could see them clearly - some so obvious that I laughed out loud.
-For me, part of ‘waking up’ was making connections between current life events and these inner child puzzle pieces.
-Initially, the process of remembrance was as simple as recalling street names connected to homes, schools, and badminton clubs…Oak Street, Maple Street…Ash, Birch, Arbutus, Laurel…and even Orchard Avenue.
-Delving further, I saw a recurrence of the number 5 in addresses and significant time spans and life events.
-Research revealed that I am a Life Path #5, and a Scorpio - known for change and transformation.
-At each of these points in my life, it was as if a Guide was whispering, “remember…remember…remember.”
+Although signs from Spirit had gone unnoticed throughout my life, in hindsight I could see them clearly - some so obvious that I laughed out loud.
+Part of ‘waking up’ was recognizing connections between current life events and these inner child puzzle pieces.
+Initially, the process of remembrance was simple: recalling street names associated with homes, schools, and badminton clubs…Oak Street, Maple Street…Ash, Birch, Arbutus, Laurel…and even Orchard Avenue.
+As I looked deeper, I noticed a recurring pattern of the number 5 in addresses, significant time spans, and pivotal life events.
+Research revealed that I am a Life Path 5, and a Scorpio - both associated with change and transformation.
+At each of these points in my life, it was as if a Guide was whispering, “Remember…remember…remember.”

-It took a while (my Guides must have been up there rolling their eyes), but as each remembrance clicked into place, I began to see the extent of the help I had been receiving throughout my life.
-Flooded with equal parts remorse and gratitude, I wondered how I had been so blind.
-Had I known that each of us has a team of Spirit Guides, ever patient and constantly working to help us remember our true selves, I could never have slid to the edge of self-destruction, a place of crippling loneliness and despair.
+It took a while - my Guides must have been up there rolling their eyes - but as each remembrance clicked into place, I began to grasp the extent of the support I had received throughout my life.
+Flooded with equal parts remorse and gratitude, I wondered how I could have been so blind.
+Had I understood that each of us is supported by patient Spirit Guides, continually working to help us remember our true selves, I might never have drifted to the edge of self-destruction—a place of crippling loneliness and despair.
 No matter how dark the world gets, we are never alone.
 We matter, we are supported, and we are deeply loved.
 This knowledge alone could save lives.

-We cannot expect and/or force others to change.
+We cannot expect or force others to change.
 The only thing we can change is our own mindset…our own perspective.
-But, if enough people accept this responsibility, we have the potential to create real and lasting peace in this lifetime.
+Yet if enough people accept that responsibility, we hold the potential to create real and lasting peace in this lifetime.

 D 🩵